kord117/portfolio/README.md

 # portfolio
-build a portfolio has i learn front-end development.
+building a portfolio has i learn front-end development.